BigDataAnalyticsGroup/mutable-ResultDB/mutable_fork_resultdb/README.md

 * Synthetic Star Schema

     Since we exactly know how our results look like for different selectivity values, we do not have to manually compute the result sets.
-We can just calculate the result sets as done in the Visualization notebook.
+We can just calculate the result sets as done in the `Visualization.ipynb` notebook.

 ### Rewrite Methods
 * Join Order Benchmark
     - To generate the rewrite methods, execute the following script.
         ```console
-        $ pipenv run python ./benchmark/result-db/rewrite-methods/generate_rewrite_methods.py -q imdb -o benchmark/result-db/rewrite-methods/job/ --no-data-transfer
+        $ pipenv run python ./benchmark/result-db/rewrite-methods/create_rewrite_methods.py -q imdb -o benchmark/result-db/rewrite-methods/job/
         ```
         This script creates `sql` files for each JOB query in `./benchmark/result-db/rewrite-methods/job/<query>`.
         Each file corresponds to either the default query or one of the rewrite methods.